-It is determined that the non-compliance along the south-eastern edge of the proposed roof does not impact the viewing angle from surrounding properties.
-The height non-compliance does not have an unreasonable impact upon the existing views from further up the escarpment due to the higher placement/vantage point of these properties.
+It is determined that the non-compliance does not impact the viewing angle from surrounding properties.
+The siting of the proposed first floor addition and new cabana and pool to the rear and accommodation with the sloping topography allows highly valued views from all neighbouring dwellings to be largely retained towards the east..
+The building height non-compliance does not have an unreasonable impact upon the existing views from further to the west on the high side of Chisholm Avenue is views over the development will be maintained due to the elevation of these properties.